MEV in Binance Builder: Introduction

 As a result, the builder market on BSC has become highly concentrated.
-Our investigation (cf. raw block counts and their relative block-construction share in Fig.\ref{fig:builderMarket} and Table~\ref{tab:builder}) shows that the two leading builders (i.e., \bd{Blockrazor}, \bd{48Club}) produce approximately 96\% of all blocks, while another 4.7\% come from three builders (i.e., \bd{Jetbldr}, \bd{Bloxroute}, \bd{Nodereal}).
-Other builders at the tail end contribute 0.3\%.
+Our investigation (cf. raw block counts and their relative block-construction share in Fig.\ref{fig:builderMarket} and Table~\ref{tab:builder}) shows that the two leading builders (i.e., \bd{48Club}, \bd{Blockrazor}) produce a little over 87\% of all blocks, while the remaining seven builders account for only about 12\%.
 This creates an asymmetry: MEV searchers and ordinary users lack direct access to block construction and must instead submit bundles to a handful of dominant builders, effectively centralizing transaction visibility and ordering power.

-Community discussions echo these concerns.
-For example, user “cracksparrow00” \cite{bnbdiscuss1} described an arbitrage trade, executed via the 1inch Aggregation Router, that produced a profit\footnote{Unless otherwise stated, all profits refer to net profit after subtracting share payouts.} of \$18,252.
-On-chain traces link this and similar trades to recurring addresses (e.g., 0x149d…, 0x6b3a…), suggesting systematic arbitrage through private order flow without value redistribution to end users. ``Cracksparrow00'' \cite{bnbdiscuss2} further asserted that builders now capture 90–95\% of MEV, and warned that if builders exploit non-public information for trading advantages, it becomes insider trading.

-Despite these suspicions, it remains difficult to prove that a transaction was initiated by a builder for self-serving arbitrage.
-BscScan shows fund flows but not execution identity.
-Yet, given builders’ control over block construction, the scale of profits strongly suggests these addresses are builder-linked and capture far more MEV than ordinary searchers.